GGP1/kure/README.md

 > **Important**: on interrupt signals the database will finish all the remaining transactions before closing the connection.

-The database can be restored using [`kure restore`](https://github.com/GGP1/kure/blob/master/docs/commands/restore.md).
-The user will be asked to provide new authentication parameters.
+The database can be restored using the [`kure restore`](https://github.com/GGP1/kure/blob/master/docs/commands/restore.md) command.
 Every record is decrypted and deleted with the old configuration and re-created with the new one.

+The user will be asked to provide a new master password and new argon2 parameters.

 ### Synchronization

-Synchronizing the database between devices can be done in many ways, they may introduce new vulnerabilities, use them at your own risk:
+Synchronizing the database between devices can be done in many ways:

+> They may introduce new vulnerabilities, use them at your own risk.

 1. remotely access a host via ssh with Kure in it.
 2. transfer the database file manually.